-While you're in there: Birth control for right after having a baby
+Your birth control options for right after having a baby

 Crib?
 Check.
-Lamaze classes?
+Birth classes?
 Check.
 Postpartum birth control plan?
 Make sure that’s on your checklist too.

-It’s best to wait at least a year—some experts say two—after giving birth to get pregnant again.
-This gives your body time to heal and allows you to put all your energy toward caring for your new baby.
-However, many women become fertile again soon after delivery, so having a birth control plan before you take that newborn home could save you a lot of worry and hassle.
-Fortunately, there are a number of birth control methods that you can start using right after giving birth and that are safe to use while breastfeeding.
+Another important thing to figure out is your birth control after giving birth.
+Many people are able to get pregnant again soon after delivery, so thinking about your birth control before you take your newborn home could save you some worry if having another baby right away isn’t in your plans.
+Fortunately, there are a number of birth control methods that you can start using right after giving birth and are safe to use while breastfeeding.

 Speaking of breastfeeding… Did you know it can be a form of birth control?

-Breast milk is the best source of nutrients for your baby and it also helps strengthen your baby’s immune system.
-Bonus: full or nearly full (un-supplemented) breastfeeding can work as a natural birth control method—though you have to practice it carefully for it to be effective.
+Breast milk is an excellent source of nutrients for your baby and it also helps strengthen your baby’s immune system.
+Bonus: full (un-supplemented) breastfeeding can work as a non-hormonal birth control method—though you need to know the specifics for it to work well to prevent pregnancy.

 Here are some birth control options you can use while breastfeeding—and some of them you can start before you even leave the hospital!